Washington Capitals Stanley Cup Odds 2025-26 – NHL Futures Lines

-Washington Capitals NHL Betting Online
+Washington Capitals 2025-26 NHL Betting Lines

 Washington Capitals NHL Betting Lines

-Washington Capitals Team Overview
+Team Overview

 To conclude the regular season, the Washington Capitals were 51-22-9 straight up and 38-38-6 over/under the total.
 Also, Washington was 1st in the Eastern Conference playoff standings.
-Washington was three points ahead of the Toronto Maple Leafs in the Eastern Conference playoff race.
+Washington was Three points ahead of the Toronto Maple Leafs in the Eastern Conference playoff race.

 Washington had NHL rankings of 2nd for goals scored and 13th for power play efficiency.
 In comparison on defense, the Capitals had NHL rankings of 9th for goals against and 6th for penalty killing.